yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 		\label{eq_h_commutativity_for_space_like_separations}
 	\end{equation}

 where we've also included the light-like case for technical reasons that will only become clear later.
+This condition is also referred to as the *causality* condition as it may be interpreted as saying that interactions happening at space-like separations should not be correlated.

 .. dropdown:: A formal proof of the Lorentz invariance of the S-matrix
 	:animate: fade-in-slide-down